 Do you want to expand your knowledge and awareness of how folks from a variety of backgrounds experience the world?
 Are you interested in learning more about the intersections between DEI and the environment?
 Need some resources on the links between racism and DEI?
 If so, you’ve come to the right place.
 Please check out our reading lists below.

-Topics include: Anti-Racism (with sub-sections on Colorism, Intersectionality, Privilege, and Redlining), Confronting Bias, Decolonizing the Curriculum with a section on Culturally Relevant Pedagogy, Environmental Justice with sections on Climate Justice & Local Environmental Justice Resources, Environmental Readings by African American, Asian American and Pacific Islander, and Native American authors, Forestry (including a section on Works by Women in the Early U.S. Forest Service), Marine Conservation Equity & Inclusion, Mental Health (including sections on Burnout and Race and Mental Health), Microaggressions, Race and Environment, and Regenerative Agriculture across the global (think: international perspectives).
+Topics include: Anti-Racism (with sub-sections on Colorism, Intersectionality, Privilege, and Redlining), Confronting Bias, Decolonizing the Curriculum with a section on Culturally Relevant Pedagogy, Disability, Environmental Justice with sections on Climate Justice & Local Environmental Justice Resources, Environmental Readings by African American, Asian American and Pacific Islander, and Native American authors, Forestry (including a section on Works by Women in the Early U.S. Forest Service), Marine Conservation Equity & Inclusion, Mental Health (including sections on Burnout and Race and Mental Health), Microaggressions, Race and Environment, and Regenerative Agriculture across the global (think: international perspectives).

 Are you a PhD student looking for some inspiration?
 Check out NSOE alum Edgar Virguez’s How I balanced my Ph.D. research with opening doors for others.